 6/ Alien Invaders

-In all of their appearances in Classic Who they are the main villains and the focus is entirely on them except for one story “Frontier in Space”, though even here they are still the main villains we just don’t find out until the end.
+In all of their appearances in Classic Who they are the main villains and the focus is entirely on them except for one story “Frontier in Space”, though even here they are still the main villains, we just don’t find out until the end.
 In the New Who they have been the main focus in all but two stories they appeared in .

 The Klingons however in their appearances in the original series were not always the main villains or focus of the stories.
-In “Errand of Mercy” the main focus I feel is on the aliens the Klingons are persecuting, in “Fridays child” again I feel the main focus is on the aliens.
-In “the trouble with tribbles” the main focus is on the Tribles.
+In Errand of Mercy the main focus I feel is on the aliens the Klingons are persecuting, in Fridays child again I feel the main focus is on the aliens.
+In The Trouble with Tribbles the main focus is on the Tribbles.
 The Klingons could be replaced by any alien in that story.
-In “Day of the Dove” the main villain is the alien that is pitting the Klingons and the humans against one another.
+In Day of the Dove meanwhile the main villain is the alien that is pitting the Klingons and the humans against one another.

 In the United Kingdom however the Daleks are almost a way of life.
 Back in the 1960’s the Daleks were ever bit as popular as the Beatles.
-Britain was gripped in what has been known as “Dalekmania”, there were Dalek toys, soaps, posters, stage plays and even films based on the monsters.
+Britain was gripped in “Dalekmania”, there were Dalek toys, soaps, posters, stage plays and even films based on the monsters.

 Doctor Who 4 Star Trek 2